-- New Housing Demand: Is a great leading indicator not only for construction jobs but also for all kinds of building materials and derived demand for appliances like cooking ranges, refrigerators etc. Any business supplying parts to appliance makers can expect an increase in demand.
+- New Housing Demand: With COVID there is a great demand for housing in more rural areas as people try to leave crowded cities.
+This demand is a a great leading indicator not only for construction jobs but also for all kinds of building materials and derived demand for appliances like cooking ranges, refrigerators etc. Any business supplying parts to appliance makers can expect an increase in demand.

-- Digitization and services demand: As more and more activities have an increased digital component, you hear of the need for programming skills to write and modify domain specific software programs.
+- Digitization and services demand: As more and more activities have an increased digital component(more after COVID) , you hear of the need for programming skills to write and modify domain specific software programs.
 These are derived demand scenarios that can be useful to software providing firms, education and training providers as they try to map out the opportunities of the future.

 So where do B2B businesses miss out?
 Here are some thoughts:

 - B2B Businesses think ex-factory not customer’s customer: Most organizations are so caught up in their production process ( yes software writing is a kind of production) that what they would like most is to sell “ex-factory,” i.e. no concern what happens next in the value chain of their product or service.
 Instead B2B folks should really care about what the final consumer is going through.
 Thus, a component supplier to a machinery maker must at least be interested in where the machine is used, what is produced and how consumers experience the final consumer product.
 For ultimately, there is a consumer who pays for everything.